 See the sunset at Punta Jesus Maria

 When you’re driving over here for the sunset, don’t miss the little dirt road that leads to this beautiful spot.
 There is a sign, but it’s not very prominent.
-Get there early so you can enjoy a swim an a drink on the beach.
+(We missed it twice) Get there early so you can enjoy a swim an a drink on the beach.
 There are some bars down there with beers for $1, so don’t worry about bringing anything.
 The beach isn’t particularly beautiful, but when the sun sets it becomes magical.

 How to get to Ometepe from the mainland

 Getting to Ometepe isn’t all that difficult.
 Make your way over to Rivas and from there you take the bus to San Jorge.
 Buses from Rivas to San Jorge leave every 30 min.
-On Sundays you’ll have to take a taxi as there will be no busses, but even a taxi should only cost you a few dollars.
+On Sundays you’ll have to take a taxi as there will be no buses, but even a taxi should only cost you a few dollars.
 From San Jorge you can take the ferry to ‘Isla de Ometepe’.
 There are two ferry stops on the island: Moyalgalpa and San Jose.
 Most ferries go to Moyalgalpa, so if San Jorge is closer to your hotel make sure to plan for the 9:30 ferry.